denverpost/bill-tracker/README.md

 ## How to manage the site

 ### At the start of a legislative session
+1 Turn on the cron jobs.

 ### At the end of a legislative session
+1 Turn off the cron jobs.

 ## Relevant links:
 - List of Senate bills: http://www.leg.state.co.us/CLICS/CLICS2015A/csl.nsf/BillFoldersSenate?openFrameset